firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/param.md

 `TEXT`

 ## Specifying query parameters
-In order to pass query parameters to the query, the user can specify a new request property named `query_parameters`.
+To pass query parameters to the query, you must specify a new request property named `query_parameters`.
-The PARAM function looks for this request property and expects a JSON format with the following schema:
+The `PARAM` function looks for this request property and expects a JSON format with the following schema:

 ```sql
 query_parameters: json_array | json_object